White Guard (Finland)

 After the war the Finnish Defence Forces and a regular police service were founded.
 From 1919–1934 White Guards were considered a voluntary part of the army, and separate Guard formations served in the reserve, but in 1934 all defence was consolidated into the regular army and the Guard became a voluntary defence-training organization only.
 Politically it was neutral, although unofficially it was anti-leftist, clearly anti-Communist, conservative, largely rejected by the labour movement and by the political left.
 Units of it formed the main forces of the Lapua Movement's abortive coup d'état (the Mäntsälä Rebellion) in 1932, however only a small fraction of the Guard participated and the majority of it stayed loyal to the government.
 White Guardsmen served in the regular army during the Second World War.
-The White Guard was disbanded according to the terms of the 1947 Finno-Soviet peace treaty after the Second World War.
+The White Guard was disbanded according to the terms of the 1944 Moscow Armistice, following the end of the Continuation War.

 Similar militias operated in Estonia, Latvia and Lithuania, lands that, like Finland, came under Russian sovereignty until the collapse of Tsarist Russia in 1917.
 These militias remained in existence until World War II, evolving somewhat into home-guard militias.
 The phenomenon should be distinguished from the Freikorps established in Germany after its defeat in World War I, although some similarities exist.